drougui/ppudd/README.md

 and then run JDDTest.

 ## RTGT ("reach the good target" benchmark)
-The file parameters.txt stores some parameters may be modified.
+The file parameters.txt stores some parameters which may be modified.

 - grid_size: size of a side of the grid;
 - walls_number: number of walls in the grid (random positions stated);